 The fear of covid is not over yet and people have started falling prey to dengue.
-It starts with rain and lasts till the severe cold starts.
+It starts to rain and lasts till the severe cold starts.
 Dengue is a mosquito-borne viral infection.
 It is found in tropical and subtropical climates around the world.

 India is a country with a tropical climate and it is affected by this disease almost every year.

 It is mainly a disease caused by the bite of a particular species of mosquito.
 Dengue symptoms appear in humans between the 4th to 14th days after being bitten by a dengue mosquito.
 This is called the incubation period.

 A Brief History of Dengue and Severe Dengue-

 The first apparent incidence of dengue in India was recorded in the year 1946.
 After that, for the next few years, no dengue fever was observed in India.
 In the year 1963-1964, some cases were reported on the east coast of India.
 It started to spread northwards and reached Delhi in 1967 and Kanpur in 1968.
 Gradually, it spread to almost all the regions of India.

 Before 1970, only a few countries were facing this problem, but after that, more than 100 countries around the world are severely affected by this disease.
 Countries in the Asian continent are representing about 70% of the global prevalence of this disease.

 Dengue virus is transmitted through the bite of an infected female mosquito, the Aedes mosquito.